encelo/nCine_14Years_Presentation/slides.md

 - I joined The Multiplayer Group remotely as a Senior Rendering Engineer
   - They had no issues with me continuing my open-source contributions
-  - I have worked on the Creation Engine 2 for Starfield
+  - I worked on the Creation Engine 2 for Starfield
+  - Co-developed an internal R&D prototype for a virtualized geometry rendering system
-- I wrote a retrospective [article](https://encelo.github.io/2021-06-21-ten-years-ncine/) about the first _ten years_ and got interviewed in a [podcast](https://runtimepodcast.com/#5)
+- I wrote a retrospective [article](https://encelo.github.io/2021-06-21-ten-years-ncine/) about the first _ten years_ and got interviewed in a [podcast](https://runtimepodcast.com/#5) 🎙️
 - I bought a Raspberry Pi 4B and fixed minor build issues (also, SpookyGhost got some [attention](https://www.tomshardware.com/news/spookyghost-comes-to-raspberry-pi))
 - Some parts of the site were moved to the GitHub Wiki
 - Thinking about building an editor... 🤔 (#2)